 Flag Hill has been growing grain on our farm and in cooperation with Coppal House Farm since 2015.
 The decision to get into growing grain and become New Hampshire’s first farm distillery took years to come to fruition.
 The program that was put in place allows for the sharing of land and equipment between Flag Hill and Coppal House.
 It allows us to produce higher quality products while lowering our impact on the environment through proper crop rotation.
 Come to the farm to take the walking tour and learn more about the agricultural piece of our business.

-The farm switched from a dairy to a vineyard in 1987 with the planting of the first grapes on the property.
-The winery began in 1990 with our first harvest.
-Years later in 2004 Flag Hill Distillery began making vodka from the highest quality apples NH has to offer.
+Flag Hill sits on a 110 acre conservation easement which preserves the property to remain in agriculture forever.
+The farm switched from a dairy farm to a vineyard in 1987 with the planting of the first grapes on the property, and the winery began in 1990 with our first harvest.
+Years later in 2004 Flag Hill Distillery began making vodka from the highest quality apples New Hampshire has to offer.

 Everything at Flag Hill is rooted in quality.
 We don’t do things just for traditions sake and we don’t forfeit traditions just to be recklessly innovative.
-Every decision is made by a simple question.
-Will this make it better?
+Every decision is made by a simple question: Will this make it better?